coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 There is one big exception:
 Data from JSON should normally be accessed with strings, since that's how Ruby normally reads it.
-Rails normally uses the type HashWithIndifferentAccess, where the difference between symbols and strings is ignored, but JSON results use standard Ruby hashes where symbols and strings are considered different; be careful to use the correct type in these cases.
+Rails normally uses the type ActiveSupport::HashWithIndifferentAccess, where the difference between symbols and strings is ignored, but JSON results use standard Ruby hashes where symbols and strings are considered different; be careful to use the correct type in these cases.